isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 ``year`` is 365 days for all intents and purposes of limiting.
 This syntax covers a high range of rates from one lease per year to four billion leases per second.

 The configured value of ``0`` packets is a convenient way of disabling packet processing for certain clients entirely.
-As such, it means its literary value and is not a special value for disabling limiting altogether as it might be imagined.
+As such, it means its literal value and is not a special value for disabling limiting altogether as it might be imagined.
 Disabling limiting altogether is achieved by removing the `"rate-limit"` leaf configuration entry, the `"limits"` map around it or the user context around it or the hook library configuration.

-There are two ways to configure what packets get limited.
+There are two ways to configure which packets get limited.
 One is through the client classes that are initially assigned to the packet.
-In this case, the limit is configured directly in the user context of the client class definition.
-As such, if a client class has no dependencies on host reservations, or on the special `"BOOTP"` or `"KNOWN"` classes, and is not marked with `"only-if-required"`, if the client class gets assigned to the packet, and it has a configured limit, the packet will be limited accordingly.
+In this case, the limit is configured in the user context in the client class definition.
+Class rate limits are checked early in packet processing cycle and is thus limited to those classes which are assigned to the packet via test expression and that do not depend on host reservations, the special "BOOTP" or "KNOWN" classes, and is not marked with "only-if-required".

 .. note::

     It can be tempting to think that assigning a rate limit of `n` packets per time unit results in `n` DORA or `n` SARR exchanges.
 By default, all inbound packets are counted.
-That means that a full message exchange amounts for 2 packets.
+That means that a full message exchange accounts for 2 packets.
 To achieve the desired effect of counting an exchange only once, you may use client class rate limiting with a test expression that binds `pkt4.msgtype` to DHCPDISCOVER messages or `pkt6.msgtype` to SOLICIT messages.